-- 1. It's highly recommended to watch the YouTube video "How to Drill Faucet Holes" to get a better understanding of the process.
+- 1. It's highly recommended to watch the YouTube video "How To Drill Faucet Holes" to get a better understanding of the process.
 Depending on what kind of countertop you have, you may want to hire an experienced professional to ensure the hole is drilled correctly. - 2.
 Choose a half inch Diamond Core Bit for granite, and a titanium drill bit for steel.
-Do NOT use a hammer drill on natural stone, glass, and ceramic. - 3.
+Do NOT use a hammer drill on nature stone, glass, and ceramic. - 3.
 An indent should be made with a punch on steel before drilling to help guide the bit. - 4.
 Use caution when drilling on a Porcelain sink, as it could be easily chipped.
 Set drill speed on slow.
 Press the bit downward firmly until breaking through the slippery surface.
 Some people found it is easier to secure the bit by drilling through a piece of wood that is firmly pressed on the surface. - 5.
 Use coolant to disperse heat.
 Choose water for granite, and oil for steel.
 Use the Water Suction Cup to hold coolant inside and prevent the drill bit from slipping. - 6.
 Starting at slowest speed, hold the drill firmly and vertically and prevent the drill bit from slipping on the counter. - 7.
 Once breaking through the smooth surface, swirl the drill a little to apply pressure in a circle evenly. - 8.
 Be patient and deliberate.
 It can take 20 40 minutes to drill through one inch.

-Sample Installation Figure 4
+Figure 5

-A. Source water from Feed Water Adapter

-The actual drain line tubing might be black or white.

-\rightarrow B. Source water to 1st stage water inlet

-C. Waste water from membrane \rightarrow D. Waste water to Drain Saddle/drain pipe

-E. RO water from stage 5 "T" fitting \rightarrow F. RO water to Storage Tank

-F. When the drinking faucet is opened, RO water from the tank passes through E and $G \rightarrow H$.
+- A. Source water from Feed Water Adapter \rightarrow B. Source water to 1st stage water inlet - C. Waste water from Flow Restrictor \rightarrow D. Waste water to Drain Saddle/drain pipe - E. RO water from stage 5 "T" fitting \rightarrow F. RO water to Storage Tank - F. When the drinking faucet is opened, RO water from the tank passes through E and $G \to H$.
 RO water to the drinking faucet

+Note, diagram represents a faucet with non-air gap installation.
+There is a one valve present on the pure water line, and the flow restrictor doubles as one way valve preventing drain water from entering back into the system.